skellat/mkdocs-cms/docs/index.md

 ### To Reach Us

-For more information as well as price quotes, please contact us <a href="skype:stephen.michael.kellat?chat">via Skype</a> or <a href="mailto:ashtabulaecv197@gmail.com">via e-mail</A>.
+For more information as well as price quotes, please contact us by telephone in the United States at 814-580-8087, <a href="skype:stephen.michael.kellat?chat">via Skype</a> or <a href="mailto:ashtabulaecv197@gmail.com">via e-mail</A>.
 We are presently *not* hosting our own e-mail due to strategic reconsideration of our server spending as well as changes in the market at this time.
 That may change as circumstances develop.